la2050/challenge/_2021/connect/arts-bridging-the-gap.md

   permanent location in their community.
 We’re able to commit to such a large-scale project in such a short period of time thanks to our wide network of artists, supporters, volunteers, partners, and friends.
+What evidence do you have that this project, program, or initiative is or will be successful, and how will you define and measure success?: >
-Please explain how you will define and measure success for your project.: > One of our initial gauges of success will be the number of people involved in developing this project.
+  One of our initial gauges of success will be the number of people involved in developing this project.
 Through press and partnerships, we will encourage thousands of kids across LA to contribute to the design process by getting